Digital Integrated Care Task Force agenda for 2020

 The series of activities will draw on a rich association of concepts, priorities, and ongoing European projects.
 It will link together the three priorities of the DTHC, with the work developed by national and regional institutions and activities in different projects supported by the European Commission (such as DigitalHealthEurope, InteropEHRate, mHealth Hub, Scirocco Exchange, and Open DEI.

-The 2020 work programme includes two webinars and one physical workshop.
+The 2020 work programme includes two workshops:

-- Webinar 3 / Workshop: Cross-sectoral health data ecosystems: business and governance models
+Workshop 2: Cross-sectoral health data ecosystems: business and governance models

 - Networking of members and partners: this activity connects EHTEL members and project partners who will benefit from insights and discussions around relevant integrated care topics (citizen access and empowerment, person-centred care, mHealth initiatives and cross-sectoral health data ecosystems).